Design

 The minimum bathroom size depends on local building codes, but generally, a functional half-bath (powder room) requires at least 15-20 square feet (about 3’ x 5’).
 For a full bathroom with a shower, the minimum is typically 30-35 square feet (about 5’ x 6’), while one with a bathtub usually needs 40-45 square feet (about 5’ x 8’).
 Key requirements include at least 21 inches of clearance in front of the toilet and 30 inches of shower space.
 Always check local codes, as they may vary by region.

-At the bare minimum, a powder room—just a toilet and a sink—needs to be around 15 square feet.
+At the bare minimum, a powder room—with a toilet and a sink—needs to be around 15 square feet.
 Want to squeeze in a shower or tub?
 You’re looking at a minimum of 30 to 36 square feet.
 But before you grab the sledgehammer, make sure to check your local building codes because rules can vary.

 While full baths require at least 40 square feet, multiple small baths may be more functional than a single large one.
 Small bathrooms typically range from half baths to ¾ baths.
 Here’s the minimum size to consider for those smaller bathrooms: